 How does the eye work?

-Sight is our most complex sense.
+Vision is the result of a complex process.
 For our brain to be able to create an image of our surroundings, the eye needs to convert light into electrical signals called nerve impulses.
 These nerve impulses then travel to the brain along the optic nerve.
 The different parts of the eye each have special, closely coordinated jobs.
 The most important parts of the eye include

 The main parts of the human eye

 The iris and pupil are covered by a transparent layer called the cornea.
-Its main function is to protect the eye from foreign objects and injury.
+The main function of the cornea is to protect the eye from foreign objects and injury.
 Our eyelids, eyelashes and tear fluid do this too.
 But the cornea also plays a role in vision.
 It changes the path of the light (refracts the light) on its way into the eye.

 The inside of the eye

-- Cones allow us to see in color.
+- The cones allow us to see in color.

-These different kinds of sensory cells are not evenly spread out across the retina.
-The cones are most densely packed at the center of the retina, called the macula.
-This part of the retina helps us to see clearly in bright light and is the central area of sharpest vision.
+These different kinds of sensory cells aren’t evenly spread out across the retina.
+Most of the cones are located roughly in the middle of the ocular fundus, which is called the macula.
+This is the area in which our vision is the sharpest.

 IQWiG health information is written with the aim of helping